lkoepsel/RPi_10C/README.md

 ## Installation

 ### 1. Use Pi Imager v2.0+ for creating Raspberry Pi OS Image

+Before starting insert your *SD Card* or *USB Drive* for the Raspberry Pi into your computer or SD Card interface.
+You will need to enter the appropriate information as requested, such as your timezone, username, password etc.

 1. Open *Pi Imager*
 2. Select your device -> Next
 3. Select Raspberry Pi OS (other) -> Raspberry Pi OS Lite (64-bit) -> Next
-4. Select Your Storage Device -> Next
+4. Select Your Storage Device (*this will be the *SD card* or *USB Drive* from above*) -> Next
 5. Choose Hostname -> Next
 6. Select:
     * Capital city: